MauryaRitesh/webdart/README.md

     git clone https://github.com/MauryaRitesh/webdart.git
     cd webdart
     ```
-3. Create and activate a virtual environment.(can skip this step if you want to install the required dependencies gloabally).
+3. Create and activate a virtual environment. (can skip this step if you want to install the required dependencies globally).
    ### Ubuntu
     ```bash
     virtualenv myenv